Countable modular groups of infinite type surfaces: Introduction

 \section{Introduction}

-Consider a surface without boundary, denoted as $S$, and its topological mapping class group, defined as the quotient of the group of orientation-preserving homeomorphisms of $S$ by the subgroup of homeomorphisms isotopic to the identity ($Map(S) = Homeo^+(S)/Homeo_0(S)$).
+Consider a surface without boundary, connected and orientable denoted as $S$, and its topological mapping class group, defined as the quotient of the group of orientation-preserving homeomorphisms of $S$ by the subgroup of homeomorphisms isotopic to the identity ($Map(S) = Homeo^+(S)/Homeo_0(S)$).
 Consider also a Riemann surface structure $R$ on $S$ and the subgroup $Mod(R)$ of $Map(S)$ for which there exists a quasiconformal representative with respect to $R$.

 In the case where the surface $S$ is of finite topological type (meaning its fundamental group is finitely generated), both $Map(S)$ and $Mod(R)$ are always isomorphic and countable.
 However, when the surface $S$ is of infinite topological type (with a non-finitely generated fundamental group), the situation changes.
 In this context, the mapping class group $Map(S)$ is always uncountable.
-Furthermore, certain homeomorphisms cannot be realized as elements within $Mod(R)$, regardless of the chosen Riemann surface structure $R$.
+Furthermore, certain homeomorphisms cannot be realised as elements within $Mod(R)$, regardless of the chosen Riemann surface structure $R$.
+This follows from considering infinite products of Dehn twists by increasing powers (see \cite{Dehntwistsproducts}).

-In his work \cite{Matsuzaki}, Matsuzaki shows that for the surface $S = \mathbb{S}^2 \setminus K$, where $K$ represents the Cantor set, there exists a Riemann surface structure $R$, wherein the associated group $Mod(R)$ is countable.
-Chandra, Patel and Vlamis \cite{Vlamis} ask "How does $Mod(R)$ sits on $Map(S)$?", we extend Matsuzaki's results to give a partial answer to this question.
-Our main result is:
+In his work \cite{Matsuzaki}, Matsuzaki shows that for the surface $S = \mathbb{S}^2 \setminus C$, where $C$ represents the Cantor set, there exists a Riemann surface structure $R$, wherein the associated group $Mod(R)$ is countable.
+Chandra, Patel and Vlamis \cite{Vlamis} ask "How does $Mod(R)$ sits in $Map(S)$?", we extend Matsuzaki's results to give a partial answer to this question.
+Our main result is the following.

-\begin{theorem} For every infinite type surface $S$ of finite genus there exists a Riemann surface structure $R$ such that $Mod(R)$ is countable.
+\begin{theorem} For every connected, orientable infinite type surface $S$ of finite genus there exists a Riemann surface structure $R$ such that $Mod(R)$ is countable.

 \end{theorem}